Lynching of Hispanic and Latino Americans: Oregon

 A Mexican man was lynched by a mob in Auburn, Oregon in December, 1862.
 News accounts referred to the victim as "Tom the Spaniard" or "Spanish Tom".
 Another Mexican man was lynched the same day for attempting to prevent the lynching of Tom.

 Montana

 The Montana Vigilantes lynched a Mexican man named Joe Pizanthia in January, 1864, in Bannack, Montana.
 Pizanthia was shot by the vigilantes after being accused of murder.

 Nevada

-A Mexican man, Louis Ortiz, was lynched by a mob in Reno, Nevada, in September of 1891.
+A Mexican man, Louis Ortiz, was lynched by a mob in Reno, Nevada, in September 1891.
 Ortiz was hanged by the mob after being accused of shooting a police officer.

 Texas

+Texas law enforcement conducted numerous lynchings during the Mexican Border War.
+In 1915, at least 500 Mexicans were murdered by the Texas Ranger Division in the La Hora de Sangre (Hour of Blood).

 Texas has the highest number of documented lynchings of Hispanics and Latinos of any state.

-La Matanza (1910-1920) was a period of anti-Hispanic violence in Texas in response to the Bandit War along the US-Mexico border.
+La Matanza (1910–1920) was a period of anti-Hispanic violence in Texas in response to the Bandit War along the US-Mexico border.
 The Bandit War happened during the Mexican Revolution, when ethnic/racial conflict was intensifying between Hispanic landowners and newer white Anglo settlers.
 Hundreds or possibly thousands of Mexicans and Tejanos were murdered by lynch mobs and riots.